The Story of Oorala Aboriginal Centre

 Innovation and expansion

-Thirty years after its founding, the Oorala Aboriginal Centre has become an integral part in the engagement of UNE’s nearly 900 Aboriginal and Torres Strait Islander students.
-The Centre successfully celebrated its 30th anniversary
+The Oorala Aboriginal Centre has become an integral part in the engagement of UNE’s nearly 900 Aboriginal and Torres Strait Islander students and thirty years after its founding the Centre successfully celebrated its 30th anniversary in 2017.

 2017 saw Prof Jack Beetson and Mrs Dianne Roberts awarded Honorary Doctor of Letters honoris causa (HonDLitt), the first Aboriginal recipients of UNE Honorary Doctorates.
 Professor Beetson is honoured for his outstanding and ongoing contribution to adult education in Indigenous communities both in Australia and overseas.
 Mrs Roberts was nominated for her distinguished service to the Aboriginal community within the broader New England region as well as her continuing service to the Oorala Aboriginal Centre at UNE and Aboriginal education, generally.